 Considering these complications, researching surrogacy processes in countries outside of the UK can lead to a more affordable and straightforward journey.
 Selecting a favourable birth country and corresponding agency is the first and the most important decision; it’s recommended to duly consider all various global options beforehand.

 Why choose Georgia?

-The exit process of surrogacy is also very developed and well-adjusted in Georgia – Children born by surrogacy to foreigners in Georgia are born stateless and have no citizenship until their intended parents apply for Citizenship in their home country.
-The average time required to obtain travel documents for a child born through surrogacy in Georgia to foreigners varies by country of residence.
-For UK citizens, this process takes up to only 8-10 weeks.
+The exit process is streamlined in Georgia.
+Children born via surrogacy, to foreign parents, are considered stateless and have no citizenship until their parents apply for citizenship from their home country.
+The average time required to obtain travel documents varies by country of residence.
+For UK citizens, this process takes between 8-12 weeks.

 It’s understandable why Georgia remains one of the top destinations for surrogacy in the world.
 Affordable cost, healthy environment, advanced medical facilities, and, most importantly, a favourable legal framework welcome intended parents to fulfill their family’s expansion in Georgia.